composer and conductor : : robert spittal

 saxophonist in horn sections of jazz, r&b and other dance bands.

-Robert Spittal is Professor of Music at Gonzaga University (USA), where he conducts wind
+Robert Spittal is Professor of Music at Gonzaga University (USA), where he served as

 Robert is the conductor of the professional brass ensemble Clarion, and he has led